 Most soldiers, even special forces, spend less than 10% of their career time employed in active combat.
 Although trading is obviously nothing like serving in the military or getting shot at, for most traders, it’s not all that dissimilar either from an emotional standpoint.

 A trader can often feel on edge and anxious, sometimes for weeks if they are enduring a bad drawdown.
 It can feel like you’re being shot at by the market all the time.

 And if you don’t have the right training and processes in place, then you are going to get hit.

 Most of the hard work in your trading should be done well before you pull the trigger on a trade through your testing and strategy development.
 If you need to “work” once a trade has been placed then there is an extremely high chance that your emotions are going to influence your decisions.

 Whenever you enter a trade you should know beforehand where your stop-loss is, where your initial profit target is, where your secondary targets might be (if you trade multiple targets), how much money you plan to risk, how much money you stand to make, and what percentage of your capital that is.

 If you know all that beforehand, then why do you need to check your P&L?

-Even professional traders at the top of their game like to turn off their profit and loss on their charts.
-Mike Bellafiore is a big advocate for this, as are a number of Forex traders I follow such as Akil Stokes and Jason Graystone.
+Even professional traders at the top of their game like to turn off their profit & loss on their charts.
+Mike Bellafiore is a big advocate for this, as are a number of forex traders I follow such as Akil Stokes and Jason Graystone.